IS3UniCologne/opendash-instance-example/README.md

 ### Widgets

 Widgets are located in the `src/js/widgets` folder.
-To create a new folder, copy the folder of an existing widget, make sure to give it a fitting name and update the `type` property in the `index.ts` file.
+To create a new widget, copy the folder of an existing widget, make sure to give it a fitting name and update the `type` property in the `index.ts` file.

 Please use translation where ever possible and update the translation file in `src/js/translations/app/en.json`.